wei-song1/tp/docs/UserGuide.md

 ### <span id="viewing-help">Viewing help : `help`</span>

-Shows a message explaining how to access the help page.
+Shows a message containing current available commands and provides a description on how to get more help.

 Format: `help`